 Why do we always take things personally?

 There are quite a few viable and valid answers to the question of why we take things personally.
-But the one Angel and I have found to be most common through a decade of one-on-one coaching with our course students is the tendency we all have of putting ourselves at the center, and seeing everything—every event, conversation, circumstance, etc.—from the viewpoint of how it relates to us.
+But the one Marc and I have found to be most common through a decade of one-on-one coaching with our course students and private coaching clients is the tendency we all have of putting ourselves at the center, and seeing everything—every event, conversation, circumstance, etc.—from the viewpoint of how it relates to us.
 And this can have all kinds of adverse effects, from feeling hurt when other people are rude, to feeling sorry for ourselves when things don’t go as planned, to doubting ourselves when we aren’t perfect.

 Of course, we are not really at the center of everything.
 That’s not how the world works.
 It just sometimes seems that way to us.
 Let’s take a quick look at a few examples…

 Someone storms into the room in a bad mood, huffing and puffing, and addresses us in a very rude way.
 Immediately we think to ourselves, “What’s going on here?
 I don’t deserve to be treated like this.
 They should know better!”
 And we are left agitated, offended, and angry.
 But the truth is the other person’s behavior has very little to do with us.
 They got mad at something outside the room, and now they’re reactively venting their frustrations.
 We just happen to be in the wrong place at the wrong time.
 This reality doesn’t justify their rude behavior, but it needs to be consciously acknowledged so we don’t waste all our mental energy positioning ourselves at the center of the situation and taking everything personally.